ryan-rashidian/code-notes/c/c-programming/ch09/README.md

 int f(int a[]) // no length specified
 ```

-If the function needs to know the length of a, we create a seconds argument:
+If the function needs to know the length of a, create a seconds argument:

 ```
 int sum_array(int a[], int n)